How to Have an Epic Family Vacation with Kids and Toddlers at Glacier National Park

 The answer?
 Going-to-the-Sun Road!

-If you don’t want to drive it yourself, the red buses are also an option during high season (though double check if they are running in 2022).
-The red buses are more like cool large vans that have a reclinable roof and tour guides that are mesmerizingly knowledgeable about Glacier National Park and its history and wildlife.
+If you don’t want to drive the Going to the Sun Road yourself, the red buses are also an option during high season.
+The red buses are more like old-fashioned vans that have a reclinable roof and tour guides that are mesmerizingly knowledgeable about Glacier National Park and its history and wildlife.

-There are also free shuttles in the summer (once again, double check they are running in 2022) that go from one end to the other with some drop-off/pick-up sites, but these don’t provide a tour guide or information about what you’re seeing (though most stops along the road have informational signs where you can read about the different sites in front of your eyes).
+There are also free shuttles in the summer that go from one end to the other with some drop-off/pick-up sites, but these don’t provide a tour guide or information about what you’re seeing (though most stops along the road have informational signs where you can read about the different sites in front of your eyes).

 These free shuttles can also mean being in one stop perhaps longer than you wish, which can be more of a pain when you have kids with you, so make sure you read the timetables and take it all into account when planning your day.